-Taking your rod and tackle box to the lake on a lazy Sunday is a national pastime.
-But fishing in Ohio could be considered a way of life.
+Taking your rod and tackle box to the lake on a lazy Sunday may be a national pastime, but fishing in Ohio is a way of life.
 The profile of an average midwesterner might include words like “thoughtful,” “persistent,” “competitive,” and “patient.”
 And a day on the lake can draw out the best of all those things.
 With so many great central Ohio fishing spots, it can be hard to make your choice.
 There are also variables like permits, crowdedness, and types of fish to consider.
 For the sake of this list, we’re just going to give you 11 all-around amazing spots for fishing in Ohio.

 Want to know some of the best places for fishing in Ohio?
 Here are a few of our favorites: Charles Alley Memorial Park, Greenfield Lake, Clear Creek Nature Preserve, Longhaven Retreat, Cenci Park, Rock Mill Lake, Rising Park, Rush Creek Lake, and let’s not forget Buckeye Lake fishing too!